Overview of access rules to Biobanks in The Netherlands

 Although there are no specific rules and regulations on biobanks, access to biological samples and data in the Netherlands is regulated by several laws and codes of conduct.
 Following, a short overview of the applicable rules and regulations, from general to specific.

-Biobanks have to comply with the EU General Data Protection Regulation (GDPR) as they collect, store and/or process human biological material, in combination with other forms of personal data, including sensitive data, such as genetic and health data (see page 8 for more information on the GDPR).
-The GDPR can be accessed here.
+Biobanks have to comply with the EU General Data Protection Regulation (GPDR). as they collect, store and/or process human biological material, in combination with other forms of personal data, including sensitive data, such as genetic and health data.
 The BBMRI- NL offers an elaborate online FAQ on how the GDPR applies to biobanks, collections of human samples and associated health data, which can be accessed on the following location.

-Other European laws also applicable to Dutch biobanks are described in Biobanks in The Netherlands section.
+Other European laws also applicable to Dutch biobanks are described in the section Biobanks in The Netherlands.

 Also, the Medical Treatment Contract Law (WGBO) is applicable in the light of biobanks, as it states that participants in medical research must be adequately informed on the research conducted and that permission is needed for access to their data.
 Furthermore, the WGBO regulates research with human material for further use.
 The WGBO is an integral part of the Dutch Civil Code and can be accessed here (text in Dutch).